bradstondevcode/React-and-Databasing-Basics-of-Cloudant-Workshop/README.md

-#React and Databasing: Basics of IBM Cloudant
+# React and Databasing: Basics of IBM Cloudant Workshop

 In this Worshop you will learn the basics of IBM Cloudant and how to create a React application that is powered by Cloudant NoSQL DB.